exercism/ruby/hamming/GETTING_STARTED.md

     NameError: uninitialized constant Hamming
         hamming_test.rb:12:in `test_no_difference_between_identical_strands'

+Within the first test, we are referencing a constant named `Hamming` when we say `Hamming.compute('A', 'A')`.
+When Ruby sees a capitalized name like `Hamming`, it looks it up in a big huge list of all the constants it knows about, to see what it points to.
+It could point to anything, and often in Ruby we have constants that point to definitions of classes or modules.

-Within the first test, we are telling ruby to create a new Hamming object, but it doesn't know anything about any Hamming, so we need to make one.
+When it looks `Hamming` up in it's list, it doesn't find anything, so we need to make one.

+There are several ways that this error message can be made to go away, one of which is to define a `Hamming` class.

 Open up the hamming.rb file and add the following code: